aadennis/MusicMaking/ChordPro/Code/MemoryTest/README.md

 - Load a `.txt` song file directly from disk
 - Optional metadata block at the top of the file
 - Section detection (`[Verse 1]`, `[Chorus]`, etc.)
-- Chord‑line detection with indentation tolerance
+- Chord‑line detection - handles leading space
 - Lyric capture for “leading words” mode
 - Step forward using tap, click, Space, Enter, or →
 - Step backward using Backspace or ←
 - Clean reveal queue: section → chord lines → blank → next section
 - Solo sections automatically skipped
-- No server required — runs entirely in the browser
+- Runs entirely in the browser - no server

 ---